Program Series I

 This roundtable will highlight empirically supported career interventions and provide best practices for secondary education career development.
 It will provide information about NCDA guidelines and ASCA National Standards, suggest specific activities, discuss technology use, and discuss the challenges many face in providing career development services.

-#1-4 K-12 College and Career Readiness Standards: Colorado's Answer to ASCA's Mindsets
+#1-4 K-12 College and Career Readiness Standards: Colorado's Answer to ASCA's Mindsets and Behaviors

 Leann Morgan, University of Colorado-Colorado Springs; Samantha Haviland, Denver Public Schools